 Don't be afraid to remove what you don't use on a regular basis.
 I'm not saying throw it out (though if you haven't used it for a couple of years you really need to seriously ask yourself if you will ever use this item), just clear it out of your space.
 Put it all in a box in the attic/basement--and write today's date on that box.
 After a year (or two), realize that what's in that box clearly isn't something you need taking up space in your life.
 Get rid of it!
 (Donate it, have a yard sale, take the box to your next Guild meeting and write 'Freebies' on it--someone, somewhere wants, and will use and will appreciate what's in that box.
 Everyone wins.)

-2?
+What's the worst that happens?
+You suddenly decide that now you have an immediate and urgent need for that safety pin closer that sat in your studio for 5 years and in the box in the basement for 2?
 Go buy a new one (and on your way to JoAnn, do yourself a huge favor, and ask yourself if you really do need to buy this item again.)

 But sometimes, we need/want/collect multiples of notions that we just can't see letting go of...buttons, pins, scissors.
 Obviously, I have an affinity for marking pencils (among other items).
 Clearly, I could evaluate this collection gathered from various drawers, tool caddies, baskets throughout the studio and toss out a few, but rather than 'sweat the small stuff', I've repurposed a small storage box and tossed them all together in one place.

-has dried up, or just doesn't show up on fabric, I'll toss it out.
+They all fit into my container of choice, so it's okay that I didn't spend an hour testing them out and 'culling the herd'.
+The next time I'm marking something and find that one of these pencils doesn't erase, or has dried up, or just doesn't show up on fabric, I'll toss it out.
 In the meantime, when I need to mark something I need to check one space for all of my options.
 And most importantly, when I'm finished marking, I will put that marker back where I found it.

 As you look around your space and think that organizing it would be an overwhelming and impossible task, remember that small steps will get you where you need to go.
 Empty a drawer, or clear off a closet shelf.
 'Cull the herd', so to speak.
 (Place an empty box in the corner for what's not going back into the studio, along with a trash can for what's not short-term storage/donation worthy) Now evaluate that empty space and decide what will be the best use for it.
 If it's a drawer in your sewing table, you'll want to use it to store the items you use regularly.
 If it's a shelf in a dark closet it's a perfect place for fabric--shielding it from light and dust.
 Gather those items, 'cull the herd', containerize them (a must if they are small and numerous), and place them in their new home.
 One small step for you to undertake, and a giant leap toward studio organization.